riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 <img src="../images/posts/paging-and-sorting-part-2/good-sort.png" class="img-responsive" />

 ###Hooking up the header links
 OK, so we have our sorting working, now we just need to hook it into our header links.
-Let's hook up some events for those header links.
+Let's add some events for the links.

 #####/client/templates/customers/list-customers.js
 {% highlight JavaScript %}